Joseph Marco: 2015–present

 In March 2015, ASAP launched his newest boy group called "Harana" together with his co-members, Marlo Mortel, Bryan Santos and Michael Pangilinan with their carrier single, "Number One".
 He was one of the main cast of the primetime series Pasión de Amor, a Philippine remake of Pasión de Gavilanes, that aired in June 2015.

 In 2016, Marco joined the cast of Dolce Amore.
 He played the role of River Cruz and became the new rival of Tenten to Serena's heart.

 In 2017, he was cast as one of the leading men in the ABS-CBN teleserye, Wildflower.
 Marco played the role of Diego Ardiente Torillo, whose parents caused the death of Ivy's – the female lead – parents.
 His character later challenged Ivy's plans, of which falling in love was not included.

 In 2019, after taking a 10-month hiatus from teleseryes, he joined the cast of Los Bastardos, another ABS-CBN teleserye.
 Joseph played the lead role of Lorenzo Cardinal, one of the sons of Don Roman Cardinal.

-In 2020, he portrayed the role of Avel Mansueto in Ang sa Iyo ay Akin.
+In 2020, he portrayed the role of Christian Salvador in The Bridge and Avel Mansueto in Ang sa Iyo ay Akin.